AngelosPsy/multifear/README.md

     CS-, as well as the column with the participant number.

 -   group.
 In case of a group, then we need to specify the column with the group name.
-The default option is that there are no groups and we do not have any groups in our example.
+The default option is that there are no groups.
+In this first example we do not use any groups but we will do that in our second example – see below.

 -   phase.
 Here we define the conditioning phase that the data were collected in (e.g., acquisition phase, extinction phase, etc).